GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 process threads), the JVM could run out of free space and into an out-of-memory condition.

 Even though there are hundreds of threads running in worker JVMs, most use a negligible amount of memory.
-Unless you need to account for every single kilobyte of memory use, you only need to worry about the process threads (as many as CPU cores, by default).
+Unless you need to account for every single kilobyte of memory use, you only need to consider the process threads (as many as CPU cores, by default).

-## Signs that you are having out-of-memory issues
+## Determining whether you are having out-of-memory issues

 Pipelines having out-of-memory issues will often get stuck, or fail with no obvious symptoms (for example, few if any errors logged in the job's view in Cloud Console).

-To confirm that your job is failing because of memory issues, open Cloud Console and go to **Logs** → **Logging** and on the right side of the text field that says **Filter by label or text search** click the downward-pointing arrow and select **Convert to advanced filter**.
+To confirm that your job is failing because of memory issues, do the following:

+1. Open the Cloud Console and go to **Logs** → **Logging**.
+1. On the right side of the text field that says **Filter by label or text search**, click the downward-pointing arrow and select **Convert to advanced filter**.
-Use the following filter:
+1. Enter the following filter:

         resource.type="dataflow_step"
         resource.labels.job_id="[YOUR_JOB_ID]"
         ("thrashing=true" OR "OutOfMemoryError" OR "Out of memory" OR "Shutting down JVM")

-Click **Submit filter**.
-(You may also need to click **Load older logs** to search all the logs from the start of the job.)
+1. Click **Submit filter**.

+    You may also need to click **Load older logs** to search all the logs from the start of the job.

 If you get any results back, then your job is running out of memory.